 The lower your DTI, the higher your chance of getting a mortgage amenable to you.
 Between 37 to 49 percent, banks will consider your DTI pretty rough.
 In this range, you might be able to get approved, but most lenders will consider you a risk.
 Therefore, you might face several rejections before reaching the home loan you want.

 Lowering your DTI ratio should be a marathon, not a sprint.
 The longer you prepare, the better your results will be.
-With that said, there are several ways to make your DTI ratio better for your home purchase…
+With that said, there are several ways to improve your DTI ratio for your home purchase…

 Having a high DTI remains a common reason for lenders to reject you.
 However, the truth is that it doesn’t have to be a death sentence.
-There are several things that you can do to improve your chances.
-These factors below make a significant impact on what lenders decide to do with your application:
+There are several things that you can do to improve your chances, and these factors below make a significant impact on what lenders decide to do with your application:

-More specifically, having a credit score above 700 shoots up your chances of approval.
+More specifically, having a FICO score above 700 increases your chances of approval.
 Ideally, it’ll be above 720 determined by credit scoring models.
 The higher, the better.
 You can also fix your credit, so it’s pretty easy.

 If you have a high down payment (as a percentage of the purchase price), most lenders will be far more forgiving with your DTI.
 It’s generally the most significant factor that goes into approval algorithms.
-Increasing the size of your down payment is the most direct way to reduce your monthly mortgage payment and reduce your DTI.
+Increasing the size of your down payment is the most direct way to reduce your monthly mortgage payment and DTI.

 This strategy is challenging since most co-ops in NYC require at least 20% down and a lot more.
 Furthermore, you may only increase the size of your down payment if it does not adversely impact your post-closing liquidity.
 Most co-ops in NYC require applicants to have one to two years of monthly housing expenses in liquid assets post-closing, after the down payment and closing costs.

-Paying mortgage insurance or being open to it is an excellent way to get better chances with banks.
+Paying private mortgage insurance (PMI) or being open to it is an excellent way to get better chances with banks.